NanXiao/tracecore/_posts/2014-06-24-use-dtrace-to-diagnose-gdb-issues.md

     `./debug_gdb.d -p 4408 > a.txt`

-Then I execute the "`set follow-fork-mode child`" command in gdb:
+Then I executed the "`set follow-fork-mode child`" command in gdb:

     (gdb) set follow-fork-mode child
 Oh, the output of DTrace script was very large, more than 900 lines, but I found the following function entries and returns: